-After turned off the portrait orientation lock and restart the device, if your iPhone screen won't rotate problem still exist, then you must be aware that not all apps are designed to support the landscape views.
-There are some iOS apps that are only running in the portrait mode and maybe yours is one of them.
+You must be aware that not all apps are designed to support the landscape views.
+There are some iOS apps that are only running in the portrait mode, and maybe yours is one of them.
 Now what you should do is to check if the iPhone screen rotation feature can work on other apps.
 The following is how to check it.

 Sometimes, if you have once enabled Display Zoom feature and change it from Standard mode to the Zoomed mode, it may block iPhone screen rotation and cause your home screen rotation problem, since it will enlarge the texts and icons on your device to make you see them more easily.
 If you cannot rotate the screen on your iPhone, you can try to disable this feature and do as follows.

 If you tried all aforementioned methods and the screen still cannot rotate, maybe you can try to update the iOS to the latest available version.
-Often, a software update will fix some bugs that may cause different software issues including iPhone screen not rotating problem.
+Often, a software update will fix some bugs that may cause different software issues including iPhone screen rotation issue.
 Next let me show you how to update iOS software.

 Note: Always back up your iPhone data via iTunes or iCloud backup before installing any update to avoid data loss.

-Tip 6.
-Fix iPhone Screen Rotation Not Working without Data Loss
+Solution 8.
+Fix iPhone Screen Rotation Not Working Without Data Loss

 Here we come to the professional solution.
 To repair iPhone screen won't rotate problem, you can rely on an easy-to-use yet powerful iOS repair tool named TunesKit iOS System Recovery.
-It is a program that specially designed to fix all kinds of common or serious iOS related issues like iPhone screen not rotating problem, iPhone stuck in recovery mode, frozen iPhone, black screen of death, etc. More importantly, TunesKit offers two repair modes to help you fix any iOS problems with no risk of losing the existing data on your device.
+It is a program that specially designed to fix all kinds of common or serious iOS related issues like iPhone screen not rotating, iPad screen not rotating, iPhone stuck in Recovery mode, frozen iPhone, black screen of death, etc. More importantly, TunesKit iOS System Recovery offers two repair modes to help you fix any iOS problems with no risk of losing the existing data on your device.

-Using TunesKit iOS System Recovery to fix iPhone screen rotation stuck problem is very easily and you only need 3 simple steps to repair it without data loss.
-Here we take Mac version of the program as an example.
+Using TunesKit iOS System Recovery to fix iPhone screen rotation stuck problem is very easy and you only need 3 simple steps to repair it without data loss.

-Step 1Launch TunesKit and connect iPhone to the Mac
+Step 1Launch TunesKit and connect iPhone to the computer

-Simply run TunesKit iOS System Recovery on your Mac computer after completed the download and installation.
-Then use an original USB cord to connect your iOS device to the computer.
+Simply run TunesKit iOS System Recovery on your computer after completing the download and installation.
+Then use an original USB cable to connect your iOS device to the computer.
 After that, click the Start button to get started and choose the Standard Mode on the next interface to proceed.

 Step 2Download and verify the firmware package

-Next confirm your device information such as model number, iOS version, etc. and revise it if anything is not correct.
-Afterwards, click the Download button on the lower right corner and TunesKit will start downloading and verifying the iOS firmware package that matched to your device.
+Next, confirm your device information such as model number, iOS version, etc. and revise it if anything is not correct.
+Afterwards, click the Download button on the lower right corner and TunesKit iOS System Recovery will start downloading and verifying the iOS firmware package that matched to your device.

 Step 3Repair iPhone screen not rotating problem